Pregnancy Exercises For a Fit Pregnancy

 Exercise By Trimester

-Although most exercises are considered fine for pregnancy, many women find that they are limited by how they feel at different points in pregnancy and so must adapt normal workout routines to accommodate their changing hormones and growing bellies.
+Although most exercises are considered helpful for pregnancy, many women find that they’re limited by how they feel.
+It’s ok to adapt your normal workout routines to accommodate changing hormones and growing bellies.

 First Trimester